Clonazepam and Passionflower: Can You Take Them Together?

 Why is this important?

-Passionflower is sold over the counter as a gentle herbal aid for anxiety and sleep, and many people on benzodiazepines try it without telling their prescriber.
-The label often emphasizes that it is natural and traditional, which makes it easy to forget that it acts on the same receptor system that the prescription is already targeting.
+Passionflower is sold over the counter as a gentle, natural calming aid, so many people on clonazepam add it without telling their prescriber.
+The "natural and traditional" framing makes it easy to forget that it acts on the same receptor system the prescription is already targeting.

-The most immediate consequence is excess sedation, particularly when other sedating substances are in the mix.
-Alcohol, opioids, sedating antihistamines like diphenhydramine, other benzodiazepines, and Z-drugs all compound the same effect.
-Clonazepam's long half-life means that levels accumulate with daily dosing, and adding a sedating herb can tip a steady state into impairment that is felt in the morning rather than at bedtime.
+The main concern is excess sedation, especially when other sedating substances are also in the mix.
+Alcohol, opioids, sedating antihistamines like diphenhydramine, other benzodiazepines, and Z-drugs all push in the same direction.
+Clonazepam's long half-life means levels build up with daily dosing, so an added sedating herb can occasionally tip a steady state into impairment that is felt the next morning rather than just at bedtime.

 What should you do?